TERRY HASKINS

 space

-Amanda Kasman is an Assistant Paintings Conservator at Atlanta Art Conservation Center.
-She graduated with a specialization in paintings conservation from the Winterthur/University of Delaware Program in Art Conservation in August of 2021.
+Amanda graduated with a specialization in paintings conservation from the Winterthur/University of Delaware Program in Art Conservation in August of 2021.
 During her studies, she completed internships at the Yale University Art Gallery, the Smithsonian American Art Museum, the Dallas Museum of Art, and Winterthur Museum.
 The breadth of Amanda’s conservation experience ranges from pre-Roman statuary in Sardinia to 20th century American dollhouse miniatures to 19th-century Thai Buddhist panel paintings.One of the focuses of Amanda’s research has been the treatment of paintings by African American artists and artworks depicting the horrors of American slavery.
 The African American artists she has studied extensively include Charles Dawson and William Henry Johnson.
 Amanda has also participated in and presented a talk on the early stages of a public outreach initiative intended to introduce students from Historically Black Colleges and Universities (HBCUs) to the field of conservation.
 Amanda remains dedicated to her desire to mentor and advise aspiring conservators.

 .